 But the gold standard, the undisputed king of flight deals is the mistake fare.
 Want to save hundreds, if not thousands, on your plane ticket?
 Looking to fly business class without paying a fortune?
 It's a mistake fare you're looking for, the ridiculously cheap fares that pop up when – you guessed it – the airline mistakenly sells a fare for cheap.
 And these fares aren't for travel next week – often, they're for many months in advance.

 Mistake fares are rare and unpredictable: You can never predict when the next one will appear.
-After a dry spell without seeing many of these eye-popping fares, we've seen a handful of mistake fares over the last few years as airlines struggled to cope with COVID-19.
-That includes $200 round-trip fares Santiago de Chile (SCL), round-trip tickets to Australia for $350 and change, and even a business class fare to Asia and back for less than $1,000.
+There were some excellent mistake fares before and after the pandemic struck, like a $63 roundtrip fare to Santiago de Chile (SCL), roundtrip tickets to Australia for just $350 and change, and even a business class fare to Asia and back for under $700 total.
+But for the last year or more, mistake fares largely disappeared…

-So what's really behind these ultra-cheap flights, and how can you get in on the next one?
+So what's really behind these ultra-cheap flights?
+How rare are they?
+And how can you get in on the next one?
 Read on.

 What is a Mistake Fare?